JKorec/NLP_CEFR_Language_Classification/README.md

 The project uses two datasets:

 * An open-source GitHub dataset based on CEFR-labeled English sentences.
+The data was obtained from the following [link](https://github.com/yukiar/CEFR-SP).
+The data has also been copied into this repository.
 View: [Combined sentences](combined.txt)

 * A Kaggle dataset containing CEFR-labeled English paragraphs.
+The data was obtained from the following [link](https://www.kaggle.com/datasets/amontgomerie/cefr-levelled-english-texts).
+The data has also been copied into this repository.
 View: [CEFR dataset](cefr_leveled_texts.csv)

 The datasets were cleaned and combined for model training.
 The Kaggle data required additional preprocessing because paragraph-level labels do not always apply cleanly to every sentence within the paragraph.